tolgaizdas/WidgetApp/README.md

 - **Weather**

   A widget that displays the current weather (city name, temperature, feels like temperature...) for the searched city.
 [Used [OpenWeatherAPI](https://openweathermap.org/api)]

 - **Social Media**

   By using this widget you can add outgoing links to your social media accounts.
-[Trying to add favicons next to them.]